WCCWCC/test_all/wifi_coexist.md

     };
 ```

+Note that the `sta`,`scan`,`ap`,`query`,`iperf`,`restart` and `heap` commands are supported in this demo.

-The main program constantly reads data from the command line.`esp_console_run` will parse the argument and call the callback function of the previously initialized command.
+The main program of the Wi-Fi constantly reads data from the command line.
+The `esp_console_run` function will parse the command entered from your serial port tool, then call the handler function registered for this command.

 ```c
     /* Main loop */
     while (true) {